BinChang/binchang.github.io/docs/_posts/2023-09-30-Python-Without-GIL.md

 Throughout history, there have been various endeavors to eliminate the Global Interpreter Lock (GIL) in the Python interpreter.

-In 1999, Greg Stein spearheaded the free-threading initiative.
+In 1999, Greg Stein spearheaded the [free-threading initiative][1].
 While it achieved success in terms of functionality, it unfortunately led to a significant slowdown in Python's performance, rendering it impractical for widespread adoption within the community.

- In 2015, Larry Hastings embarked on the Gelectomy project, which, once again, encountered performance issues.
+ In 2015, Larry Hastings embarked on [the Gelectomy project](https://pythoncapi.readthedocs.io/gilectomy.html), which, once again, encountered performance issues.

-Fast forward to PyCon in 2022, where Sam Gross introduced his "nogil" proposal, subsequently formalized as "PEP 703" under the title "Making the Global Interpreter Lock Optional in CPython."
-Following extensive and thorough discussions, on July 28, 2023, the Python steering council made the momentous decision to integrate the nogil work into the official CPython release.
+Fast forward to PyCon in 2022, where Sam Gross introduced [his "nogil" proposal](https://docs.google.com/document/d/18CXhDb1ygxg-YXNBJNzfzZsDFosB5e6BfnXLlejd9l0/edit#heading=h.kcngwrty1lv), subsequently formalized as ["PEP 703" under the title "Making the Global Interpreter Lock Optional in CPython."](https://peps.python.org/pep-0703/) Following extensive and thorough discussions, on July 28, 2023, the Python steering council made the momentous decision to integrate the nogil work into the official CPython release.
 This marked a pivotal milestone as Python, after nearly three decades since its inception, took a significant step toward addressing its most notorious characteristic.

 Sam Gross is a Software engineer at Meta, he is also working on the PyTorch project.